 Anybody remember this incredible ad for Guiness beer?
 It came out in 1999, and either I wasn’t watching enough TV, or it didn’t play in America, but I missed it completely.
 Saw it for the first time about five years ago, and just this moment found out that in a 2002 London Times poll it was voted the best TV ad of all time, to which I say cheers and huzza.
 If you’ve never seen it, raise a glass, click and enjoy.

 “Bob Evans Means Business,” the latest History of Surfing post, got things started last week followed by a wonderful tribute to Evans by none other than Nat Young.
-On social media, I probably paid too much attention on the fact that the Evans, due to near-fatal bout with bowel cancer as a young man, spent the rest of his years wearing a colostomy bag.
+On social media, I probably paid too much attention to the fact that Evans, due to a near-fatal bout with bowel cancer as a young man, spent the rest of his years wearing a colostomy bag.
 On the other hand, as Nat pointed out, Evans’ career drive, as well as his appreciation for life, seemed closely tied to his having cheated death.
 And to be clear, Evans wasn’t just athletic and creative and successful—he was A-Grade suave.
-A beautifully-dressed, impeccably-mannered player and bon vivant.
+A beautifully dressed, impeccably-mannered player and bon vivant.
 With a bag of waste tucked into the waistband of his trousers.
 I find this incredibly uplifting.
 To you, Bob Evans, I raise another glass of Guinness.

 I raise a third and final glass of Guinness to you, Dru Harrison.

 Kicking off the new week with the 1964 World Championships, and we’ll see where it goes from there.

 Thanks, everybody, for supporting the site, and by all means hit me back with comments, ideas, typo fixes, and any unusual Scrabble words using the letter “J.”

 [Dru Harrison photo by Rich Wilkin]